Asif Khan (actor)

-Life and career
+Early life

-Khan was born in Badrashi village, Nowshera District, Khyber Pakhtunkhwa, in 1947.
+Asif Khan was born in Badrashi village, Nowshera District, Khyber Pakhtunkhwa, in 1943.

+Career

-Khan's debut movie was a Pashto film Darra Khaibar, released in 1971.
+Asif Khan's debut movie was a Pashto film Darra Khaibar, released in 1971.
 The film was an overnight success, making Asif Khan a household name.
 His first Urdu film was Suhaag (1972).
-He has worked in about 450 movies in Urdu, Pashto or Punjabi languages.
+He has worked in about 550 movies in Urdu, Pashto and Punjabi languages.
 He has played diverse roles both as a hero and a villain.
 In 1981, he produced an Urdu film Kala Dhanda Goray Log that did well at the box office.

 Personal life

-Khan was married in 1966.
+Asif Khan was married in 1965.
 Of his six children, only Arbaaz Khan chose to adopt the same profession as his father.

 Selected filmography

+Films

-Khan worked in 450 films including 291 Pushto, 87 Urdu, 62 Punjabi:
+Asif Khan worked in 550 films including 391 Pushto, 87 Urdu, 62 Punjabi, including: